Recipe for a Belly-warming Spicy Lentil Soup

 - Beluga: Beluga Lentils are tiny black lentils that look almost like caviar.
 They make a great base for warm salads.

 They take approximately 25 minutes to cook and are the most nutritious variety of lentils.
 One-half cup of uncooked black lentils provides 26g protein, 18g fiber, 100mg calcium, 8mg iron, and 960mg potassium, according to the USDA.
+Are lentils protein or carbs?
+Lentils are high in fiber, and complex carbohydrates, while low in fat and calories.
+Their high protein content makes lentils a perfect option for those looking to boost their protein intake.
+They are naturally gluten-free, making them a delicious staple in a gluten-free kitchen.

 I know lentils are supposed to be good for me.
 But how do I prepare them?